 Where The Light of Jesus Christ Always Shines In the country, five miles West of the Village of Edgar, approximately one mile off Highway 97 in Marathon County you'll find St. John.
 One of the features of our church is the very high steeple which towers approximately 90 feet in the air.
 At night the lighted steeple can be seen from miles away, lending itself to the nickname people have given our church for many years "High Steeple Church."

 St. John Lutheran is a beautiful church with amenities to accommodate the needs of our congregation.
 Our Ministry Center and classrooms provide ample space for Adult Education, Sunday School, Vacation Bible School and Confirmation Classes.

 The Fellowship Hall is furnished with tables and chairs that seat approximately 150.
 The large open room is useful for our craft sales, church events, family gatherings and many other functions.
 The fully equipped kitchen provides an wonderful area to prepare foods for luncheons, gatherings and community dinners.

-Please see our Upcoming Events Page for Information on What's Happening at St. John Lutheran
+Please see our St. John Events for Information on events at St. John Lutheran

 A Brief History of St. John Evangelical Lutheran Church

 The beginnings of St. John go back before the Civil War.
 On the day before Pentecost, 1860, Mr. and Mrs. Frederick Hamann and their son, Henry, a sister Friedericka, and Mr. Hamann's parents, Karl and Marie Hamann, Mr. and Mrs. William Garbrecht, and Karl Marquardt arrived in the dense pine forest that once covered this area.
 It had taken them six weeks to travel from Stevens Point which is approximately 25 miles away.